 Once you’ve set up your printing service, it’s time to experiment with merch ideas.
 There’s no limit to items that can serve as merch — Disney built out an entire theme park where fans can revel in the Disney experience and then take that feeling home.
 Of course, you don’t have to go that far, but you get the point.

 How do you know what items customers want?

 Consider your target demographic and what’s popular with them.
 If your customers are mostly Gen Z, for example, hoodies and joggers might be a great option because comfort is of utmost importance.
-If your target market is seniors, health and wellness items, notepads or tote bags might be a better draw.
+If your target market is seniors, health and wellness items, books or home improvement products might be a better draw.

 Below are some popular branded merchandise ideas to consider.